-This course is delivered in conjunction with your employer and support is given to ensure specific training is available to meet your needs.
+The course is delivered in conjunction with the apprentice's employer and support is given to ensure specific training is available to meet all needs.

 You should have gained employment as an apprentice with a groundworks or building company.

 You will need to have a GCSE grade D/3 or equivalent in English and Maths.